learn-the-web/topics/browser-testing/index.md

 ### Browser interfaces

 There are countless browser interfaces, some shared between other browsers.
+Some of them are <dfn><abbr>OSS</abbr> (Open Source Software)</dfn> and some of them are closed-source.
+Here’s a few popular ones:

 - **Chromium** — Chrome (big & small), Opera (big & small).
 - **Firefox** — big screen & small screen versions.